invertedv/keyval/README.md

 ## package keyval

-The keyval package provides a convenient method for reading files that have a keyval format.
+The keyval package provides a convenient method handling data in a key/value format.

 Features of the keyval file format: